Best Way to Learn Vietnamese (Beginner's Guide)

 Looking for good resources to start with?
 These are resources our community consistently recommends for beginners, covering structured courses, pronunciation tools, and vocabulary practice.

-App Icon for Italki
+App Icon for Vietlingo

 Pros